NyanSatan/Image3RE/README.md

  2. [CERT memory corruption](https://twitter.com/nyan_satan/status/1225106524021972992?s=21)
  3. [H2FMI bootpage bug](https://twitter.com/nyan_satan/status/1398708563430805511?s=21)
  4. [SRAM memory preservation after a panic](https://twitter.com/nyan_satan/status/1495778569884155904?s=21)

  Some of them might be useful, but yet they are not enough on their own

 ## Databases
-This repository contains my IDA database with some parts of the bootrom reversed, some function names found and etc.
+This repository contains my IDA database with some parts of the bootrom reversed and 90% function names found - only missing the most of the USB stuff + 2 software division functions

-The database is for IDA Pro 7.6 SP1
+The database is for IDA Pro 7.6 SP1, and for those who doesn't have IDA there's a plain JSON with the symbols

 ## Dumps
 A6 SecureROM dump (**iBoot-1145.3**) is available here, and along with many others on [securerom.fun](https://securerom.fun)